sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 First, let's define the flow lookup behavior.

 The flow lookup **MUST** use the information of inner most packet.
-And the matching keys can be configurated via the DASH flow APIs during the DASH initialzation.
+And the matching keys can be configurated via the DASH flow APIs during the DASH initialization.
 This allows us to support different flow matching behaviors for certain cases.
 For example, in L3 level routing, we don't need to create 5 tuple flows.

 After the flow lookup, if a flow is matched, we will apply the saved actions in the flow direction and skip the rest of the pipeline.
 Otherwise, we will continue the pipeline processing.